The Real New Testament Church

 Born of the Spirit of Christ, mankind becomes one with God in the most intimate sense possible, yet without compromising the integrity of either.
 The heavenly, eternal life (zoe) of God indwelling man does not abolish, replace, or even compromise the human personality.
 Rather, it is the path of recovery for fallen man, allowing him to experience life in fullness as God intended.

 By His indwelling presence, God ensures the gradual transformation of regenerate mankind into the image of Christ.
-He does so through a progressive renewal of the human personality, gradually setting it free to express the attributes of His indwelling life (zoe).
+He does so through the progressive renewal of the human personality, gradually setting it free to express the attributes of His indwelling life (zoe).
 (Romans 8:29) Consequently, sharing life with God does not replace or reduce the human identity.
 Instead, it recovers mankind to a position of incomprehensible glory.

 Through divine act of regeneration and spiritual birth, the New Testament church is privileged to enjoy an intimate union of shared life with Jesus Christ.
 There is no greater privilege.